Sergiusz Piasecki

+Sergiusz Piasecki ([ˈsɛrɡʲuʂ pjaˈsɛt͡skʲi]; 1 April 1901 (or 1 June 1899) in Lachowicze near Baranowicze – 12 September 1964 in Penley, London) was one of the best known Polish writers of the mid 20th century.
 His novel written in prison, Lover of the Great Bear, published in 1937, was the third most popular novel in the Second Polish Republic.
-Following World War II, Piasecki's books were banned by communist censorship in the People's Republic of Poland.
+Following World War II, Piasecki's books were banned by Communist censorship in the People's Republic of Poland.
 After the collapse of the Soviet Union, in early 1990s, Lover of the Great Bear became again one of the best selling books in the country according to Rzeczpospolita daily newspaper.
 His other novel, an Anti-Soviet satire The Memoirs of a Red Army Officer, had already been reprinted several times.

+Biography

 Early life

-Sergiusz Piasecki was born on April 1, 1901 (or June 1, 1899) in Lachowicze, 130 km from Minsk, then in Northwestern Krai of the Russian Empire (now Brest Province, Belarus).
+Sergiusz Piasecki was born on 1 April 1901 (or 1 June 1899), the illegitimate son of a postmaster (Michał Piasecki) and a servant (Klaudia Kukałowicz) in Lachowicze, 130 km from Minsk, then in Northwestern Krai of the Russian Empire (now Brest Province, Belarus).
 The latter date was presented by Piasecki on several occasions, in order to mislead the authorities.
-He was an illegitimate son of an impoverished russified Polish nobleman Michal Piasecki and a mother Klaudia Kukalowicz, a Belarusian peasant, working as a servant for the Piasecki family, whom he has never met.
-He was looked after by his stepmother Filomena Gruszewska, who bullied him physically and mentally.
-His family spoke exclusively in Russian at home and he didn't learn Polish language until his later imprisonment.
+He was an illegitimate son of an postmaster Michał Piasecki and servant Klaudia Kukałowicz.

-His childhood was very difficult because children at school mocked his Polish roots, calling him "Lach" (which, in loose translation, is the Russian equivalent of the ethnic slur Polack).
+His childhood was very difficult because children at school mocked his Polish roots, calling him "Lach".
 Piasecki hated the Russian school – as he later explained – and in the seventh grade, armed with a pistol attacked the teacher.
 Sentenced to jail, he escaped from prison, and thus his formal education ended.

-After he run away from jain, he headed to Moscow, where he experienced October Revolution and watched his close friends' deaths.
-It was then that his disgust with communist ideology started.
+After he run away from jail, he headed to Moscow, where he experienced the October Revolution and watched his close friends' deaths.
+In 1919 he traveled to Minsk, as a member of the Belarusian "White" organisation.
+He cooperated with Polish army that was entering Minsk at that time, getting himself wounded.

-During the revolution he traveled to Minsk, where he got to know the criminal underworld.
-In Minsk he joined troops fighting for Belarusian independence.
-Those were soon defeated, and Piasecki himself got wounded.
-After that he joined the Polish 1st Lithuanian–Belarusian Division which at this time had taken over Minsk and was heading east with offensive (see: Polish–Soviet War); he took part in Battle of Warsaw (1920).

-From 7th of April 1920 to 10th of January 1921, he studied in army officers school Szkoła Podchorążych Piechoty as Belarusian in the 29th United Polish-Belarusian class.
-He was demobilised on May 12, 1921.
+From 7 April 1920 to 10 January 1921, he studied in army officers school Infantry Officer Cadet School in Warsaw.
+Later he took part in Polish–Soviet War of 1920.
+He was demobilised on 12 May 1921.
+Afterwards, he was asked to join Polish intelligence, as his language skills (he spoke Russian and Belarusian fluently) were highly regarded.

-After leaving the army Sergiusz Piasecki found himself in a very difficult situation.
-He had no education, and his father's estate remained abroad.
-He had walked the distance from Minsk to Wilno to visit his brother, who lived in poverty himself and couldn't help Sergiusz.
-He traveled around Wileńszczyzna hustling, falsifying bank cheques and acting in pornographic photoshoots.
-He has described this episode of his life in a book The Life of a Disarmed Man.